Trapped Free Surface Waves for a Lamb-Oseen Vortex Flow

 The numerical expense of our eigenvalue problem (which is a two-dimensional spatial problem involving both $r$ and $z$ coordinates) might be reduced by investigating a one-dimensional approximation along the radial coordinate only; for example in either the deep- or shallow-water limits.
 Moreover, new methods and formulations for the imposition of a non-reflecting boundary condition in the far-field would certainly lead to a saving in the computational time as it will avoid, for example, the need to numerically resolve the unphysical buffer region.

 Due to the computational expense, we have left to future studies the extension of our parametric study of waves to extreme Froude numbers.
 In particular it would be interesting to investigate the trend of modes for very small and very large Froude numbers.
-Also, consideration of lower or higher aspect ratios $h_{\infty}$ could be investigated. {Throughout this work, we have assumed a harmonic dependence $\exp\{-\I\omega t + \I m\theta\}$ (equation~\ref{equ:modal}) and looked for modal solutions, and alternative approaches, such as time-domain simulation, may give additional insight.
-This is particularly in relation to the critical layer, which is where there is a radial location $r=r_c$ for which $D_t = -\I\omega + \I mF\Omega_0(r_c) = 0$; this possibility has been neglected here, and investigating it would require a different numerical and mathematical method~\citep[such as has been done for aeroacoustic waves; e.g.][]{king+brambley-2022}.
+Also, consideration of lower or higher aspect ratios $h_{\infty}$ could be investigated.
+The assumption of modal solutions with a harmonic dependence $\exp\{-\I\omega t + \I m\theta\}$ (equation~\ref{equ:modal}) could also be relaxed, for example through time-domain simulation, which would allow investigation into the critical layer~\citep[e.g. as in][]{riedinger+etal-2010,king+brambley-2022}.
 Even with the assumption of harmonic dependence $\exp\{-\I\omega t + \I m\theta\}$, a different but related problem would be to investigate the scattering of an incoming wave encountering the vortex, which would require a different far-field boundary condition to introduce the incoming wave as well as to allow outgoing waves to propagate through the far-field boundary without reflection.
-Finally,} our model also neglects both nonlinear and surface tension effects; while this is justified for the swimming pool application we model here, these assumptions break down for either large amplitudes or short wavelengths.
+Finally, our model also neglects both nonlinear and surface tension effects; while this is justified for the swimming pool application we model here, these assumptions break down for either large amplitudes or short wavelengths.
 Therefore, it would be interesting to investigate whether their inclusion could lead to an instability of the base vortex flow.